-The Board, which is profiled on pages 20 to 22, consists solely of non-executive Directors and is considered to be entirely independent.
+The Board, which is profiled on pages 22 to 24, consists solely of non-executive Directors and is considered to be entirely independent.
 The Board considers at least annually the level of the Board's fees, in accordance with the AIC Code.
-Following a review in January 2016, non-executive Directors' remuneration was increased to £35,000 per annum with additional amounts of £10,000 and £5,000 to be paid to the Chairman of the Audit Committee and the Senior Independent Director respectively.